volterraedge/terraform-provider-volterra/docs/resources/volterra_securemesh_site_v2.md

 ### Interface List Network Option

 Global VRFs are configured via Networking > Segments.
-A site can have multple Network Segments (global VRFs)..
+A site can have multiple Network Segments (global VRFs)..

 ###### One of the arguments from this list "segment_network, site_local_inside_network, site_local_network" can be set